TypeScript is a highly configurable language.

 New forms of syntax added in newer ECMAScript versions generally try to be backwards-compatible with older ECMAScript versions via transpiling.

-being turned into code runnable in very old environments.
+The previous async function valueAfterDelay code blocks are an example: they show async being turned into code runnable in very old environments.

 Some newer forms of syntax, however, can't be transpiled down for support.

-TypeScript will report a syntax error if you try to use one that can't be supported by your target
+TypeScript will report a syntax error if you try to use one that can't be supported by your target.

-Those syntax features include property accessors and class #
+Those syntax features include property accessors and class # private identifiers:

-constcontainer = {getAccessors are only available when targeting ECMAScript 5 and higher.1056Accessors are only available when targeting ECMAScript 5 and higher.() { property return "hi!";},};classRandomBox {Private identifiers are only available when targeting ECMAScript 2015 and higher.18028Private identifiers are only available when targeting ECMAScript 2015 and higher.#value =Math .random ();getValue () {return this.#value;}}
+tscontainer = {getAccessors are only available when targeting ECMAScript 5 and higher.1056Accessors are only available when targeting ECMAScript 5 and higher.() { property return "hi!";},};classRandomBox {Private identifiers are only available when targeting ECMAScript 2015 and higher.18028Private identifiers are only available when targeting ECMAScript 2015 and higher.#value =Math .random ();getValue () {return this.#value;}}

-constcontainer = {getAccessors are only available when targeting ECMAScript 5 and higher.1056Accessors are only available when targeting ECMAScript 5 and higher.() { property return "hi!";},};classRandomBox {Private identifiers are only available when targeting ECMAScript 2015 and higher.18028Private identifiers are only available when targeting ECMAScript 2015 and higher.#value =Math .random ();getValue () {return this.#value;}}
+tscontainer = {getAccessors are only available when targeting ECMAScript 5 and higher.1056Accessors are only available when targeting ECMAScript 5 and higher.() { property return "hi!";},};classRandomBox {Private identifiers are only available when targeting ECMAScript 2015 and higher.18028Private identifiers are only available when targeting ECMAScript 2015 and higher.#value =Math .random ();getValue () {return this.#value;}}

 Projects stuck on older ECMAScript targets can't use those nice new features.

-, those syntax features are allowed by TypeScript's syntax checks.
+When using a newer target, those syntax features are allowed by TypeScript's syntax checks.

 3. Unlocked Lib Features